 James Segovis teaches courses on organizational behavior, leadership, and power and influence in the workplace.

 On campus, he’s known for his engaging, exacting teaching and his successful campus outreach efforts.

 Segovis was the long-time director of the John H. Chafee Center for International Business.

 Distinguished Professor, Management, B.Com., M.Com., M.B.A.
 Atlanta University; D.B.A.
 Louisiana Tech University

 John Visich is a prolific writer of case studies, using them frequently as a teaching tool.
 Cases offer a real-world approach to understanding the science and art of making decisions.
 In 2011, Visich and Bryant colleague Chris Roethlein won the Teaching Case Studies Award Competition at the Annual Meeting of the Decision Sciences Institute.

-My business background was with the TJX Companies for 15+ years as a manager of corporate logistics.
-Since retiring I've been teaching at Umass Amherst, Bridgewater State University and Bryant University.
-My business background, knowledge and contacts has been instrumental in my teaching along with creating career opportunities for the students.
+My business background was with the TJX Companies for 17+ years as a manager in corporate logistics.
+Since retiring I've also taught at Umass Amherst, Bridgewater State University. .
+My business background, knowledge and contacts have been instrumental in my teaching along with counseling students regarding career opportunities.